-Is 3.7 a good GPA?
-Here’s everything you need to know about colleges that accept a 3.7 GPA, how to boost your GPA, and more.
+If you want to know if a 3.7 is a good GPA, we’ve covered everything you need to know.
+In this guide, we’ll explain the colleges that accept a 3.7 GPA, how to boost your GPA, and more.

 Although most top colleges use a holistic review process, your GPA plays a crucial role in the overall strength of your application.
 So is 3.7 a good GPA?
 Let’s get into it.